-Treatment is goal directed, and targeted outcomes may include:
+Treatment is goal directed, and targeted outcomes may include the following:

-- Recognition of disease and prevention of morbidity and mortality from generalized myasthenia gravis - Reduction of diplopia (if present) - Restoration of normal ocular alignment, appearance, and improved self-image - Restoration of binocular function - Reduction of compensatory head position (if present)
+- Recognition of the disease and prevention of morbidity and mortality from generalized myasthenia gravis - Reduction of diplopia (if present) - Restoration of normal ocular alignment, appearance, and improved self-image - Restoration of binocular function - Reduction of compensatory head position (if present)

 Variable incomitant strabismus may be accompanied by variable ptosis, both of which worsen with fatigue.
 Strabismus and associated diplopia may take on an entirely different pattern with fatigue or repetition of examination.
 Additionally, a period of rest or ice pack test in the physician's office may temporarily reduce or eliminate both the extraocular motility disturbances and ptosis.
 Ptosis worsens with fatigue (prolonged upgaze) and may have associated Cogan lid-twitch sign.
-Ptosis of the contralateral eye may worsen upon manual elevation of the eye, with more severe ptosis due to Hering's law.
+Ptosis of the contralateral eye may worsen upon manual elevation of the more involed eyelid.
 Ocular saccades are often slow.
-Patients may also present with lid retraction as a result of associated TED.318 Pupils are typically not affected but may in rare cases show impaired or slow responses.^{319,320}
+Patients may also present with lid retraction as a result of associated TED.373 Pupils are typically not affected but may in rare cases show impaired or slow responses.^{374, 375} Pupillary involvement, however, should alert the physician to carefully consider other etiologies such as 3rd nerve palsy.

-Patients may present with a history of acquired variable strabismus, diplopia and ptosis.
-Those with antecedent generalized disease may have variable motor weakness, respiratory fatigue, difficulty with chewing, swallowing, holding up the head and slurred speech.
+Patients may present with a history of acquired variable strabismus, diplopia, and ptosis.
+Those with generalized disease may have variable motor weakness, respiratory fatigue, difficulty with chewing, swallowing, holding up the head, and slurred speech.

-Complete sensorimotor examination and external examination is critical, with attention to the presence of strabismus, which changes over the course of prolonged examination, and variable ptosis with possible Cogan lid-twitch sign, and slow saccades.
-The Ice Test-application of an ice pack over the closed eyes for 2 minutes in the case of ptosis and for 5 minutes in the case of strabismus may demonstrate a reduction of ptosis of about 2 mm and a reduction of misalignment.
-This phenomenon, thought to relate to diminished anticholinesterase activity, is highly specific to this disorder .^{321,322} A rest test without an ice pack can also be used to aid in diagnosis.323
+Complete sensorimotor examination and external examination is critical, with attention to the presence of strabismus, which changes over the course of prolonged examination, and variable ptosis with possible Cogan lid-twitch sign and slow saccades.
+Application of an ice pack (ice test) over the closed eyes for 2 minutes in the case of ptosis and for 5 minutes in the case of strabismus may demonstrate a reduction of ptosis of about 2mm and a reduction of misalignment.
+This phenomenon, thought to relate to diminished anticholinesterase activity, is highly specific to this disorder.^{376, 377} A rest test without an ice pack can also be used to aid in diagnosis.378 should be performed in a monitored setting with atropine available for potential administration.
+It is 95% sensitive for generalized myasthenia and 86% sensitive in cases of ocular myasthenia.379 The presence of the antiacetylcholine receptor antibody (AChR-Ab-binding, blocking, or modulating) can confirm the diagnosis; however, about 20% of patients with generalized myasthenia and about half of those with ocular myasthenia are seronegative.
+About one-third of these seronegative patients will be seropositive for muscle-specific kinase (anti MuSKAb).
+Lipoprotein-related protein 4 (LRP4) has been associated with generalized and ocular myasthenia gravis as well.380

 Tensilon (edrophonium) testing may be considered but is best performed by a practitioner experienced with proper intravenous administration, because associated muscarinic activity (excess tearing, salivation, sweating, abdominal cramping, bradycardia, bronchospasm hypotension, and syncope) can occur.
-The test should be performed in a monitored setting and atropine available for potential administration.
-It is 95% sensitive for generalized myasthenia and 86% sensitive in cases of ocular myasthenia.324
+The test